Our Location

 Keep reading to learn more about the Calathea plant.

-Calathea plants belong to the Marantaceae family.
+Calathea plants belong to the Marantaceae botanical family.
 This plant originated in the Amazon, where it was surrounded by shade and other tropical plants.
-Between 1970 and 1980, this species of plant was introduced from the wild.
 Because calathea plants are native to tropical forests, they prefer to be in shade and humidity, making them the perfect indoor plant.

 These plants are known for their foliage.
 They are an impressive shade of green and many produce beautiful flowers.
-They are commonly called praying plants due to the fact that their leaves fold in together at night (similar to their relative the Prayer Plant – Maranta leuconeura), resembling hands praying.
+They are commonly called praying plants since their leaves fold in together at night (similar to their relative the Prayer Plant – Maranta leuconeura), resembling hands praying.
 Calathea plants are non-toxic to many common pets including cats and dogs (Source: ASPCA).

 There are over 50 different species of Calathea plants and countless cultivars.
 Here are some popular Calathea varieties to consider: